International Programmes 2025/2026

 Academic admission requirements

-Admission to the programme may be granted to applicants who have received a Bachelor's or comparable degree which fulfils the following conditions:
+Admission to the programme may be granted to applicants who have received a Bachelor's or comparable degree that fulfils the following conditions:

 • The qualifying degree needs to have a major focus in one of the academic subjects listed below: